elammertsma/SmartHome_MotionSensor_RPi/README.md

 - Download and flash Raspberry Pi OS on a micro SD card
 - Enable SSH and add your WiFi by adding files to the SD card, as described at https://learn.adafruit.com/raspberry-pi-zero-creation/install-os-on-to-sd-card
 - Place the SD card in the Raspberry Pi
-- Either attach a mouse, keyboard, and monitor to your Raspberry Pi, or use another computer to log in to it through SSH with nothing attached
+- Use another computer to log in to it through SSH or, optionally, attach a mouse, keyboard, and monitor to your Raspberry Pi
 - Boot up your Raspberry Pi

 To let Python interact with the GPIO pins, we need to install a library: